cgund98/go-event-sourcing-example/README.md

 **Optimistic Locking:**

 The system uses optimistic locking via sequence numbers to prevent concurrent modification conflicts.
 Commands read the current sequence number, validate business rules, then attempt to write with `sequence_number + 1`.

-If another command has already written to that sequence number, the database constraint violation prevents the duplicate, ensuring event ordering and consistency without explicit locks.
+If another command has already written an event with that sequence number, the database constraint will prevent the duplicate from being inserted.
+The command will fail and can be retried safely.

 **Example Use Case:**

 Two users try to pay for the same order simultaneously
-   - User A reads events with sequence_number <= 2, attempts to write sequence_number = 3
+   - User A reads events with sequence_number <= 2, attempts to write with sequence_number = 3
-   - At the same time, User B reads events up sequence_number <= 2, attempts to write sequence_number = 3
+   - At the same time, User B reads events up sequence_number <= 2, attempts to write with sequence_number = 3
    - First write succeeds, second fails with constraint violation
    - Only one payment event is recorded, preventing double-charging